Man Utd: Sheikh Jassim takeover update now emerges at Old Trafford

 Highlights

-- Sheikh Jassim bin Hamad Al Thani remains committed to buying Manchester United from the Glazers at Old Trafford.
+- Manchester United takeover bidder Sheikh Jassim bin Hamad Al Thani may return to the negotiating table after a major development.

-- The Qatari is competing with INEOS chairman Sir Jim Ratcliffe for the club.
+- The Qatari's current proposal is worth £5billion but has not been accepted by the Glazer family.

-- United have endured a woeful run of form to start the season.
+- Sir Jim Ratcliffe is mulling over whether to alter his stance as he looks to beat Sheikh Jassim to reaching an agreement.

 |